Laguna Beach: The Real Orange County: Broadcast history

 The first season of Laguna Beach: The Real Orange County premiered on September 28, 2004.
-The series continued to air on Tuesday evenings until its conclusion on December 7, 2004, at which point it had aired eleven episodes.
-The second season was expanded to seventeen episodes and premiered on July 11, 2005, in its new timeslot on Mondays.
+The series continued to air on Tuesday evenings until its conclusion on December 14, 2004, at which point it had aired eleven episodes.
+The second season was expanded to seventeen episodes and premiered on July 25, 2005, in its new timeslot on Mondays.
 The finale aired on November 14, 2005.
 The third and final season premiered on August 16, 2006, and aired a total of fifteen episodes by its end on November 15, 2006.
-On July 2 2007, Laguna Beach: The Real Orange Country began airing on The N, and ran there until September 27 2009 before it became TeenNick.
-In July 2012, MTV aired a month-long morning marathon of Laguna Beach, titled "Retro Mania".
+On July 2, 2007, Laguna Beach: The Real Orange County began rerunning on Noggin's teen block, The N. In July 2012, MTV aired a month-long morning marathon of Laguna Beach, titled "Retro Mania".
 The following year, the marathon was renamed "RetroMTV Brunch".
-On August 13, 2016, reruns started to air on MTV's new sister channel MTV Classic.
-As of December 30, 2016, the series has been removed from the schedule.
+In 2016, reruns aired on MTV's sister channel MTV Classic.

-Laguna Beach: The Real Orange County entered an off-network syndication in 2009 and the fall of that year Trifecta Entertainment & Media put it into barter syndication and aired on affiliates of Fox, MyNetworkTV, The CW and Independent stations, however as of fall 2012 the show has left local syndication along with Punk'd and The Hills.
+Laguna Beach: The Real Orange County entered off-network syndication in fall 2009, when Trifecta Entertainment & Media put the series into barter syndication and aired it on affiliates of Fox, MyNetworkTV, The CW and Independent stations.
+However, as of fall 2012, the show has left local syndication, along with Punk'd and The Hills.

 Newport Harbor: The Real Orange County

 After the third season of the revamped Laguna Beach failed to attain the success of the original format, producers began to search elsewhere for a potential fourth installment of the series.
 Newport Harbor: The Real Orange County premiered on August 13, 2007, and showcased a group of students attending Newport Harbor High School.
 The series was led by Chrissy Schwartz, Clay Adler, Chase Cornwell, Sasha Dunlap, Grant Newman, and Allie Stockton.
-After the cast and storylines failed to achieve viewer interest, the program was cancelled on January 2, 2008, after broadcasting twelve episodes.
+However, the cast and the storylines failed to achieve viewer interest, the program was cancelled on January 2, 2008, after broadcasting twelve episodes.